newrelic/infra-integrations-sdk/docs/v3tov4.md

   },
   "data":[                                    # List of objects containing entities, metrics, events and inventory
     {
-      "entity":{                              # this object is optional
+      "entity":{                              # this object is optional.
+If it's not provided, then the Entity will get
+                                              # the same entity ID as the agent that executes the integration.
-        "name":"redis:192.168.100.200:1234",  # unique entity name per account "type":"RedisInstance",               # entity's category
+        "name":"redis:192.168.100.200:1234",  # unique entity name per customer account "type":"RedisInstance",               # entity's category
-        "displayName":"my redis instance",    # human readable name "tags":{}                             # key-value pairs that will be also added as attributes to all metrics
+        "displayName":"my redis instance",    # human readable name "metadata":{}                         # can hold general metadata or tags.
+Both are key-value pairs that will
-                                              # and events
+                                              # be also added as attributes to all metrics and events
       },
       "metrics":[                             # list of metrics using the dimensional metric format {
           "name":"redis.metric1",
-          "type":"count",                     # gauge, count, summary or pdelta "value":93,
+          "type":"count",                     # gauge, count, summary, cumulative-count, rate or cumulative-rate "value":93,
           "attributes":{}                     # set of key-value pairs that define the dimensions of the metric }
       ],
-      "inventory":{...},                      # Inventory data format has not changed "events":[...]                          # Events data format has not changed }
+      "inventory":{...},                      # Inventory remains the same
+      "events":[...]                          # Events remain the same
+    }
   ]
 }